Diane Colley-Urquhart: Alderman and Councillor

 Colley-Urquhart was first elected as an Alderman on July 4, 2000.
 She won a contested by-election in Ward 13 over ten other candidates.
 She was sworn into her post on July 10, 2000, and has since been re-elected in 2001, 2004, 2007, 2010, 2013, and 2017.
 In 2010, Calgary City Council voted to change the title Alderman to the more gender-neutral term Councillor, resulting in a change of title for Colley-Urquhart after the following election in 2013.

 Colley-Urquhart sat on the Calgary Police Commission between 2002 and 2017.
 Colley-Urquhart created the STOP Marijuana Grow-ops Coalition in 2005 in recognition of the growing number of marijuana grow operations within the City.

-A fiscal conservative, Colley-Urquhart campaigned against tax increases in the 2008 budget debates.
+Colley-Urquhart campaigned against tax increases in the 2008 budget debates.
 She held a "Tax Payers Revolt" at Calgary City Hall.
 Colley-Urquhart opposed the Peace pedestrian bridge.